ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 \end{aligned}
 $$

-Since the relation holds for opposite inequality, we can understand that MC curve and

 From the derivation, it is easy to see that relation between MC and ATC is equivalent with AVC (AVC can also be replaced with ATC).
+Since the relation holds for opposite inequality, we can understand that Intersection between MC curve and AVC (ATC) is the miniumum point of AVC (ATC).

 ## 3. Under Perfect Competition